waimea-ljmutch/chores-project/docs/1-sprint-1-prototype.md

 ### Testing

-Replace this text with notes about what you did to test the UI flow and the outcome of the testing.

 ### Changes / Improvements

 Replace this text with notes any improvements you made as a result of the testing.

-<iframe style="border: 1px solid rgba(0, 0, 0, 0.1);" width="500" height="900" src="https://embed.figma.com/proto/9Vg8FbMmnnsLYVQioRkjeL/chores-v2?scaling=min-zoom&content-scaling=fixed&page-id=0%3A1&node-id=1-2&embed-host=share" allowfullscreen></iframe>

 ---